lueedith/cse15l-lab-reports/lab1.md

   Error: No

-2 cd ran with Path to a Directory
+2 `cd` ran with Path to a Directory

+  Absolute Path of Working Directory: `/Users/lueedith`

   ![Image](2.png)